Flagstaff, Arizona is one of the most popular places to stay if you’re planning a trip to the Grand Canyon.

 The Best Things to Do in Flagstaff Arizona

-Flagstaff is not what you typically picture when you think of Arizona.
+The city of Flagstaff is not what you typically picture when you think of Arizona.
 Swap out the cacti for Ponderosa Pines.
 Instead of the red-orange desert sprawling endlessly, you’ll see snowcapped mountain peaks and wooded forests full of Aspen and evergreen trees.

 Sound beautiful?
 It is.

 Flagstaff sits at an elevation of 7,000 feet and, because of this, it experiences four seasons and bright days of sun.
-The town has its roots in the historic pioneering days of the west.
+The town has its roots in the historic pioneering days of the West.
 This past is still visible from the turn-of-the-century buildings downtown to the never-ending freight trains passing through town.

 Flagstaff also sits along 14 miles of Historic Route 66 and has an incredible lunar legacy and deep-rooted connection to studying the Universe.
 Combine these with a wide range of 4-season outdoor activities, Native American roots, and a mountain-chic downtown, it’s beyond clear why Flagstaff is a must on your Arizona itinerary.